radwps/radQRinventory/README.md

-# RAD Box QR Inventory Prototype
+# QA Version of RAD Box QR Inventory Prototype

 This build is configured for the current Airtable base **RAD Operations Tracker (LIVE)** using the **Inventory** table you exported.